Somerset Diverse Communities

 - promote good relations, respect, awareness and dialogue between diverse groups across the county.

 - encourage, support and organise interfaith events, shared projects and community activities.

-- build partnerships and promote the interests and concerns of faith and belief communities in Somerset to relevant public bodies.
+- build partnerships and promote the interests and concerns of faith and belief communities.

-- provide extra support to those from minority belief and faith groups, who have less access to culturally and religiously appropriate services and support throughout Somerset.
+- provide extra support to those from minority belief and faith groups, who have less access to culturally and religiously appropriate services.

 - reach across Somerset faith and belief communities as far as possible and break down barriers of rural isolation.